fetchai/docs-archived/docs/decentralisation.md

 ## Limitations
 The main limitations of decentralized systems are speed/efficiency and simplicity.
 A decentralized version of a centralized system is almost always less efficient at achieving the same result (exactly because there is not a single decision maker, rather a collection of decision makers).

-Also it takes more engineering to create the decentralised architecture for a system compared to a centralised one.
+Compared with a centralized system, decentralized architechture is more complex and therefore it takes more engineering to  create the decentralised architecture for a system compared to a centralised one, with its associated cost and time implications.

 For example a company payroll system would not make sense to decentralize as you want central authority over it and need a system that is simple to manage and quick to operate.

 Some of the limitations of decentralised systems:

-* **Speed**: Decentralized systems are often slower than centralized systems, as there is no single authority with an interest in making the system as fast as possible and individual participants may not have the incentive to prioritize overall speed of the system.
+* **Speed**: Decentralized systems are often slower than centralized systems, because there is more than one decision maker, decisions have to be made by consensus in the group and arriving at that consensus takes more time than a single entity making the decision.
 * **Efficiency**: Decision making about the system requires participation, which makes it far slower to make changes to the system as it takes time for participants to agree to changes.
+Also because the system is open, so participants can leave/join as they wish, then the system has to be designed to cope with an often changing number of participants.
+All this added complexity inevitably affects the efficiency of the operation of the system.
-* **Control**: As control is shared by participants, controlling and managing the system is more complicated and slower.
+* **Control**: Because a decentralized system is often run collectively by its participants, controlling how the system is managed and the development direction it takes is difficult.
-* **Simplicity**: It takes more engineering to enable openness and allow a decentralized system to achieve the same result a centralized one achieves with a single authority, via a group of (maybe heterogeneous) nodes.
-Moreover, providing the same guarantees that a centralized system ensures via the central enforcer, but via a proper mechanism design makes for a far more complicated system design.
+* **Simplicity**: It is more complex to engineer a decentralized system to enable openness and allow a decentralized system to achieve the same result that a centralized one achieves with a single authority.
+The system design is more complicated as a mechanism has to be designed that achieves the same result as a central enforcer in a centralized system.